mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 ### Service, Factories and Values ###

 Up until now I haven't said anything about services, factories or values.
 Why?
-Because they don't exist in Angular, there are only providers, period.
-The service, factory and value methods on `Module` and `$provide` are just *convenience methods* that accept different things and turn them into providers. *THERE ARE NO SERVICES, FACTORIES OR VALUES IN ANGULAR!* Here are the convenience methods (I expanded them out for demonstrative purposes, see the actual ones [here](https://github.com/angular/angular.js/blob/v1.2.0/src/auto/injector.js#L632)):
+Because those concepts don't actually exist in Angular, there are only providers and the instances they produce, period.
+The `service`, `factory` and `value` methods on `Module` and `$provide` are just *convenience methods* that accept functions or instances and turn them into providers.
+I think the most overloaded term is service.
+There are no "Angular services", although *you* may call certain things services (Perhaps because they are similar to DDD services).
+But there is no inherent concept of a "service" in Angular.
+"Factory" and "value" are less ambiguous and better describe what their providers are doing.
+But even so, there are no inherit "Angular factories" or "Angular values".
+To make this clearer, here are the convenience methods (I expanded them out for demonstrative purposes as they were DRY, see the actual ones [here](https://github.com/angular/angular.js/blob/v1.2.0/src/auto/injector.js#L632)):

 ```js
 function factory(name, factoryFn) {